garylirocks/quickrefs/azure-storage.markdown

 - Subscription
 - Location
+- Secure transer required
-- Secure transer required: whether HTTPS is enforced
+  - Whether HTTPS is enforced
+  - Azure file share over SMB without encryption fails
+  - Custom domain names doesn't support HTTPS, this option does not apply when using custom domains
+  - Doesn't support for custom domain names
 - Virtual networks: only allow inbound access request from the specified network(s)
+- Tiers and kinds
+  - **Standard** tier
-- Account kind
+    - **StorageV2**
+      - Suitable for most scenarios
-  - **General-purpose v2**: all services and Data Lake Storage
+      - Includes all services and Data Lake Storage
-    - Standard or Premium performance tier
+      - Has Standard or Premium performance tier
+    - **BlobStorage**
-  - **BlobStorage**: block and append blobs, only standard tier
+      - Block and append blobs, only standard performance tier
+  - **Premium** tier
-  - **Premium block blobs**: for low-latency, high-rate, small transactions
+    - **BlockBlobStorage**: for low-latency, high-rate, small transactions
-  - **Premium file shares**: supports NFS
-  - **Premium page blobs**: high performance, VM disks
+    - **PageBlobStorage**: high performance, VM disks
+    - **FileStorage**: supports NFS

-  *Premium accounts use SSD, but do not support GRS, GZRS*
+  *Premium tier use SSD, but do not support GRS, GZRS redundancy*

 - Default access tier (*Standard accounts only, Does not apply to Premium accounts*)
   - Hot or cool